kubakrzep9/Trader-Tools/README.md

 An issue arises when a user, trading a small position, sees how good their risk reward looks based upon the information they have entered.
 The problem is, when trading a small position, your profits are small and commissions can and will wipe them away.
 And so, the user is under an illusion that their setup has high odds, when in reality it does not.
 The user may enter in their expected total commisson in order to get a true idea of the risk reward of a setup, as the commission is factored into the calculated profit and loss.

 If the user does not enter in a whole number for the number of shares, it is likely that the calculated number of shares will be a decimal.
 There are ways to buy fractions of a stock however, most traders deal with whole numbers of shares.
-To remedy this issue, there is a "Round Shares" button on the bottom right of the screen that will round down the number of shares, and adjust the rest of the trade condition input values to reflect the new number of shares.
+To remedy this issue, there is a "Round Shares" button on the bottom right of the screen that will round down the number of shares; this will adjust the rest of the trade condition input values and, the rest of the calculated target price and stop loss values, to reflect the new number of shares.

 The user may also enter their account balance to assess how much risk their account will be in based on their position.
 This gives the user another risk indicator in an effort to protect their account.